Think about the last time you were walking in an old-growth forest.

 In these relationships, the host plants supply the mycorrhizal fungi carbon-rich sugars – the product of plant photosynthesis – and, in return, the fungi decompose plant litter and soil pools (soil particles, rocks…) to help roots obtain the water and nutrients (phosphorus, nitrogen, trace minerals) that the plants require.

 As these fungi grow into the soil, their long-threaded hyphae extend in all directions, creating a fungal network that enables a plant’s roots to access 100,000 times more soil than it would be able on its own.
-All the plants that are in the local environment can tap into this mycorrhizal network, then the fungi mastermind the whole scenario by redistributing nutrients where they are most needed and even give plants the ability to communicate with each other via this biological communication network.
+All the plants in the local environment can tap into this mycorrhizal network.
+The fungi mastermind the whole scenario by redistributing nutrients where they are most needed and even giving plants the ability to communicate with each other via this biological communication network.

-Every plant that is involved in this mycorrhizal relationship is better able to supply its nutrients, withstand drought and other environmental stresses, root pathogens, and other diseases.
-Mycorrhizae also improve soil structure and give it porosity, aeration, water retention, and, ultimately, a platform for a diverse range of lifeforms.
+Every plant involved in this mycorrhizal relationship is better able to supply its nutrients and withstand drought and other environmental stresses, root pathogens, and other diseases.
+Mycorrhizae also improve soil structure and give it porosity, aeration, water retention, and, ultimately, a platform for a diverse range of life forms.

 The ectomycorrhizae (EM) always work in partnership with woody plants, generally trees, primarily with conifers, but also some deciduous trees such as oaks.
 Only around 5% of terrestrial plants form ectomycorrhizal associations.
 Many of the EM fungi are mushroom-forming species, including highly prized edibles such as chanterelles, morels and matsutake, and truffles.
 These are the fungi you’ll need for your nut trees.